Anurag-30/jenkins/vars/README.md

 # Scenario 1

 We live in a world where micro-services are actively replacing monolithic applications, obviously there is a huge change in the way we build and deploy micro-services.
 Let us assume you have 40 micro-services, few of them backend ,a few frontend having their own code repositiories in this case git.
 This means you need to have a Jenkinsfile in all the 40 repos which has the steps to build just like the one in **JenkinsPipelineAsCode** folder.

-The problem with this is if I have to change or add a stage in my pipeline I have to push the code to 40 repos and there is a high chance of
+1. The problem with this is if I have to change or add a stage in my pipeline I have to push the code to 40 repos and there is a high chance of making a mistake.

 ## Assumption